 Located next to the idyllic Grand Union Canal, The Union Leamington is a new student accommodation in Leamington Spa.
 The 187-bed, purpose-built property provides students with an elegant, secure home that is situated away from traditional residential areas and delivers stunning views of the canal.

-The stylish complex boasts en-suite rooms and studios, each complete with a large bed, private study area and plenty of storage.
-Cluster flats feature shared kitchen facilities with appliances and a lounge area in which to unwind with friends.
+Want some privacy?
+Our stylish complex boasts gorgeous studios with a handy kitchenette, an en suite bathroom, a comfy bed and plenty of study space.
+Cluster flats feature shared kitchen facilities with appliances and a lounge area, perfect to unwind in with your friends.
 It is less than a mile from Leamington Railway Station, and Warwick University is close by, with convenient transport links to and from campus.

 Leamington Spa is one of the most desirable accommodation options open to those studying at The University of Warwick.
 There is an easy public transport route to and from the town to the campus, which is located in Coventry.
 The university is consistently ranked within the top universities in the UK and is highly regarded for its approach and dedication to the highest levels of standards in research and academic excellence.
 Students are encourages to be proactive in their exploration of new perspectives, and to take on responsibilities both on the courses being taken and within extra-curricular activities outside of university life.